Part of the TeachMe Series

 The changes that occur to allow coitus involve genital and systemic alterations in both sexes.
 The first part of sexual stimulation in a male results in the production of an erection.

 An erection may be produced due to psychogenic or somatogenic stimuli.
 Psychogenic stimuli cause stimulation of efferent nerves to the penis via the limbic system from sensory cues such as images.
-Somatogenic stimuli cause this same stimulation but through sensation such as touching the penis.
+Somatogenic stimuli cause this same stimulation but through sensations such as touching the penis.

-The final part of the sexual response cycle is the resolution phase and in males this is split into two stages.
+The final part of the sexual response cycle is the resolution phase and in males, this is split into two stages.
 The first stage results in the penis reducing from full erection to 50% larger than its unstimulated size and the second, longer phase, results in the penis reducing to its normal unstimulated size.

 Males Nervous system stimulated Consequence